 Goldfinches Near Cooper Marshdozens of saffron sky bound bubbles bursting above a sunflower field swerving effervescent flight paths carbonating a champagne sky

 Near Cooper Marsh is a chapbook that deserves to be read far more widely than the average chapbook can ever hope to be, and thankfully, as with much of Ferguson’s work in small-press magazines, its online component makes this possible.
-But don’t take my word for it, click on the link and see for yourself.
+But don’t take my word for it.